Bytestorm5/Bytestorm5/README.md

 ### Hey there
-I'm a college student that loves to program, and is aiming for a career in AI/ML.
+I'm a Early-Career Data Scientist hoping to build a career in AI/ML research.
 This account is where the majority of my personal projects are developed and made available.
 I believe in learning by doing, this profile being a testament to that.
+While my focus is ML, I dip my toes in all aspects of programming because A. it's fun and B. it makes me a better programmer when I have to do real work.

 #### What I'm working on
  - Building a Portfolio Website/Blog